If you need some motivation to finally make the move off grid, then this is it my friends.

-Living off the grid in Oregon is sustainable living paradise.
-You don’t see many of these stories around, and when you run across one that inspires, it’s even more rare.
-Brian Schulz hand built the buildings modeling them after Japanese architecture.
-Brian’s off grid farm is completely off the grid, and doesn’t rely on propane (some off gridders’ “dirty little secret”) or other non-sustainable fossil fuels for energy.
+Brian hand-built all the buildings on his property, modeling them after Japanese architecture.
+His farm is completely off the grid and does not rely on propane (some off gridders’ “dirty little secret”) or other non-sustainable fossil fuels for energy.

-If you need inspiration to get you motivated to finally make the move to live off grid, then this is is my friends.
-Brian’s farm and workshop are personally very similar to my own dream of how I’d like to set up my off grid homestead.
-He’s got a lot of great ideas, and has thought of a few things I haven’t.
+The farm and workshop are very similar to my own dream of how I’d like to set up my off grid homestead.
+He has some excellent ideas and has thought of a few things I haven’t.

-Be sure to check our Brian’s link below, and visit the Faircompanies.com website for more great off grid related videos and articles!
+Be sure to check out Brian’s link below, and visit the Faircompanies.com website for more great off-grid-related videos and articles!

-Schulz is an avid kayaker and for his day job, he builds skin-on-frame kayaks (as well as teach others to build their own).
+Schulz is an avid kayaker and for his day job, he builds skin-on-frame kayaks (as well as teaching others to build their own).

 Cape Falcon Kayak: http://capefalconkayak.com/